Jean Marie Andrews, Board President

 Successful business, leadership and management experience:

-Enterprise Holdings – 19 Years; served on National Diversity Team/Career Family focus Group
+Enterprise Holdings – 19 Years; served on the National Diversity Team/Career Family focus Group

 Served and volunteered in many community roles: